ArtifactForms/MeshLibCore/README.md

 * Zoom with the mouse wheel,
 * rotate by dragging with the middle mouse button,
-* pan by dragging with the middle mouse button and holding down the Shift key.
+* pan by dragging with the middle mouse button and holding down the Shift key,
-* Navigate in first-person mode using WASD keys.
+* navigate in first-person mode using WASD keys.

 **Scene manipulation:**